AlexanderSenf/pipelines_intro/README.md

 ```
 The cwl runner takes care of mounting the working directories and paths
 to the Docker container, and running the `baseCommand` inside of
 Docker, instead of in the local environment.
+In fact, the Docker commands
+used to run each step are part of the standard output.

 Both of these work:
 ```